How do you set up a Digital Marketing Strategy? A question that is widely asked by every business owner looking to get their business on the internet.

 When it comes to investing in Digital marketing, Australian businesses are not far behind the rest of the world.
-Consider this, in 2019, 17 Billion USD budget was spent by Australian small companies and startups in Digital marketing.
+Consider this, in 2019, 17 Billion USD budget was spent by Successful Australian small businesses and startups in Digital marketing.

 According to GetResponse, 70% of small to medium-sized companies said they would increase their digital/web-based marketing budgets this year. (source: https://www.biznessapps.com/blog/small-businesses-digital-marketing-budget/)

 Undoubtedly, Traditional methods of marketing have some serious competition from Digital Marketing.

 However, the shift from traditional to digital marketing has not been smooth from SMEs.

 There is still confusion with business owners on how to make the best of Digital Marketing.

 Small Business and Digital Marketing